duyngha/docker-laravel/README.md

 **The server requested authentication method unknown to the client**

-This error occured with latest version of MySQL.
-You can quick fixed it by following this step:
+This error occures with latest version of MySQL.
+You can quickly fix it by following this step:

-- Login to Mysql as root
+- Login to MySQL as root
 - Run this command: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';`

 Note: Change "password" and "root" with your credentials.